altair-graphql/altair/packages/altair-server/README.md

 Handle syncing of auth0 and own storage at login and account deletion

+TODO
+====
+- = add option to sync local collection to remote
+- = sync remote to local on startup
+- = add refresh button to sync remote to local
+- add operation log to track local actions not yet synced to remote
+- add free plan config to db
+- add request limit to RLS policies

 User registers on application in auth0
 User makes request to altair-server with access token If user does not exist in altair-server db, user is created